 A look back at what made the course what it is today.

-Hannastown Golf Club is a private, member-owned golf course located in central Westmoreland County, Greensburg, Pennsylvania.
-The Club was initially established by Thomas S. Jamison and the Jamison Coal Company.
-As history relates it, Mr. Jamison was a member at Oakmont Country Club and wanted to have his own private golf course.
-Mr. Jamison selected Emil “Dutch” Loeffler, then the course Superintendent at Oakmont Country Club, to design the course which would become known as Hannastown Golf Club.
-The original plans were for 18 holes, but only 9 holes were actually constructed.
-The original nine holes opened for play in 1919.
+Hannastown Golf Club was established by Thomas S. Jamison and the Jamison Coal Company.
+In the early 1900s, Mr. Jamison was a member of Oakmont Country Club and wanted to have his own private course closer to where he lived and did business in central Westmoreland County.
+Mr. Jamison secured the services of Emil “Dutch” Loeffler, then course superintendent at Oakmont, to design the layout of Hannastown.
+The original plans included an 18-hole layout, but only nine holes were constructed and opened for play in 1919.
+Limited memberships were available.

-In early 2008, members of the Board along with the Club’s House Committee deemed it again time to update and modernize the lounge and the Pro Shop.
-Updates in the Pro Shop included relocating the main counter to a more prominent line of sight location, adding a number of new equipment and merchandise displays, adding a High-Definition television and repainting everything.
-Updates on the Lounge side included replacing the old bar; purchasing and installing four High-Definition televisions; acquiring a new leather sofa and chair and new tables for our gathering area near the Ghin Computer; and repainting everything.
-Once again, the entire project was completed at no cost to the Club with everything accomplished through the generosity and commitment of a large core group of devoted members, who unselfishly contributed their time, talent and treasure in support of the Club.
+In early 2008, members of the Board along with the Club’s House Committee decided to again update and modernize the lounge and the Pro Shop.
+Updates to the Pro Shop included relocating the main counter to a more prominent location, adding new equipment and merchandise displays and adding an HD TV.
+Updates to the lounge included replacing the old bar, purchasing and installing new HD TVs, and repainting the interior of the facility.